 Many vacationers select the Colorado Rocky Mountains in the winter for its incomparable downhill skiing opportunities, but don’t miss the absolutely incredible summers.
 There are several reasons why the Colorado Rockies rock in the summer months.
 There is no humidity (woot!) and the outdoor activities are endless.
 The ski resorts transform into playgrounds: Not only can you bike and hike on trails on the ski hills, most resorts offer awesome attractions slope side…tubing, mountain slides, mountain biking, zip lines and so much more!

 Sue and her boys headed to Central California this year and had a blast!
 Visit Alcatraz, walk the Golden Gate Bridge, or go kayaking in Morro Bay.
 Want to explore more of The Golden State?
-Most people think ‘Los Angeles‘ but I’m going to vote for a stop in Wine County.
+Most people think ‘Los Angeles‘ but I’m going to vote for a hike through Joshua Tree National Park and then a stop in Wine County.
 A first-time visit to California Wine Country might seem intimidating, though; so many wineries!
 No fear – here’s our beginner’s guide to Napa and Sonoma.